HazyResearch/meerkat/docs/source/guide/blocks.rst

 ``BlockRef``
 ~~~~~~~~~~~~

-A ``BlockRef`` is the link between a DataPanel and a single block.
+A ``BlockRef`` is the link between a DataFrame and a single block.
 It
 consists of two things:

 -  A reference to the block (``self._block``)